HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Focus on growing on one platform — in this case, Twitter is a good place to start, because it has the most powerful share feature of all platforms.
 Easy to go viral, especially in written format.
 A good leverage to approach other platforms.
 - ==The headline, the first item in the carousel ***must*** capture attention.==
 > Medium and long form should follow the AIDA (**A**ttention - **I**nterest - **D**esire - **A**ction) and/or and PPP (**P**ull, **P**erspective, **P**unchline) structure (for each sub-topic or as a whole article).
-- Start with a long form, then condense your key ideas (actionable parts) into medium and short forms.
+- It's easier to start with a long form, then condense your key ideas (actionable parts) into medium and short forms.
+	- You can also do it the other way around, it doesn't matter which form you start with, as varying content lengths cater effectively to different topics.
+	- In short and medium form, you can add a comment with a link to read the long form or download the [[Entrepreneurship#Lead magnet |lead magnet]].
 ### Short form
 - Time for consumption is around 30s to 5 minutes.
 - Short-form - short attention span.
 No retention.
 They're hooks for enticing a new audience.
 The purpose is to spark their interest and curiosity.
 Take advantage of controversial topics and quotes.